 - Fill in one form to compare top bike insurers

-Benefits to buying a used motorbike
+Benefits of buying a used motorbike

-The number one benefit of buying a second hand motorbike is simple – the price.
+The number one benefit of buying a second-hand motorbike is simple – the price.
 The original owner takes all the depreciation costs while you pick up a fantastic low mileage bargain.